malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	    #
             #---------------------------------------------------------------------------------

-        Composing XNOR from XOR and NOT
+     iii) Composing XNOR from XOR and NOT
 	    #
             #                             XOR Embedding                         NOT Embedding
 	    #                            ---------------                       ---------------